lsst-dm/dmtn-055/index.rst

 When careful control over provenance is necessary, the Butler passed to :py:meth:`SuperTask.runQuantum` can be instrumented to detect the actual datasets loaded by the task, though even this probably cannot fully replace reporting by the task itself about what was used.

-When data is staged to a local filesystem for execution, the Butler created in the local filesystem need not have any metadata or association capabilities, and it need only provide the capability to ``get`` and ``put`` the input and output datasets that are included in the quanta to be executed.
-Because the mappings between the :py:class:`Datasets <Dataset>` in the quanta and the staged files can be fully determined at pre-flight, the Butler implementation here can be incredibly simple as long as the staging system as transfer an additional file containing that mapping.
+When data is staged to a local filesystem for execution, the Butler created in the local filesystem only needs to provide the capability to ``get`` and ``put`` the input and output datasets that are included in the quanta to be executed.
+Because the mappings between the :py:class:`Datasets <Dataset>` in the quanta and the staged files can be fully determined at pre-flight, the Butler implementation here can be quite simple as long as the staging system can transfer an additional file containing those mappings.

 .. _implementations: